 If you're running a business model that requires advance invoicing, this feature allows you to optimize your billing flow with advance invoices that works for you and your customers.

-Advance Invoicing is available only on Scale and Enterprise plans.
 To know more, visit our plans and pricing page.

 An advance invoice differs from a regular (single term) invoice by allowing you to collect payments for one or more terms in a subscription at one time.
 Here is a sample advance invoice that includes three billings terms in future, billed together:

 Additionally, an advance invoice contains the following information:

 In addition to creating a single advance invoice for one or more terms in the future for a subscription, you can also set up an advance invoicing schedule to automate the generation of multiple advance invoices into the future for the subscription.